ShocKwav3/CYD_usb_c_only_sample/README.md

 ## Introduction
 This project aims to provide a simple and effective way to control a tft display using an ESP32 WROOM 32 microcontroller.
 It includes sample code and instructions to get started quickly.
 I used a CYD board with integreated 2.8inch display.

+Coding might not seem like what the embedded workd does it but I'm a software engineer.
+I can't help using patterns and such.
+Ofcourse, my use cases are smaller and won't do anything that drains resourses for little gain.

 ## Features
 - Interface with tft display
 - Display text and graphics